Host, Midday (M-F 12:00-1:00)

 Tom Hall is the host of Midday, the highly rated news and public policy program that features interviews with elected officials, community leaders, as well as thought provoking authors, artists, researchers, journalists, and scholars from around the world.

-Tom is also the Host of In the Bromo and What Are You Reading? on WYPR.
-In addition, he has served as the host of the Maryland Morning Screen Test, and the WYPR/MD Film Festival Spotlight Series.
+Tom is also the Host of What Are You Reading? on WYPR.
+He has also hosted the Maryland Morning Screen Test, and the WYPR/MD Film Festival Spotlight Series.
 In 2006, as the Music Director of the Baltimore Choral Arts Society, Tom received an Emmy Award for Christmas with Choral Arts, a special that aired on WMAR television, the ABC affiliate in Maryland, for 21 years.
 He has been a guest co-host of Maryland Public Television’s Art Works, and in 2007, he was named “Best New Broadcast Journalist” by the Maryland Chapter of the Society of Professional Journalists.
 In 2009, the Baltimore City Paper named him "Best Local Radio Personality."
-In 2016 and again in 2017, he was recognized as "Best Talk Show Host" in the Baltimore Magazine Reader's Poll.
+In 2016, 2017 and 2019 he was recognized as "Best Talk Show Host" in the Baltimore Magazine Reader’s Poll.

 He appears each year as the moderator of the Rosenberg-Blaustein Distinguished Artist Recital Series at Goucher College.
-His publications include articles in the Baltimore Sun, Style Magazine, and Baltimore Magazine, as well as many scholarly music journals, and he is the co-author of The Bach Passions in Our Time: Contending with the Legacy of Antisemitism, published on-line by the Institute for Islamic Christian and Jewish Studies.
-Tom was appointed the Music Director Emeritus of the Baltimore Choral Arts Society in 2017.
+His publications include articles in the Baltimore Sun, Style Magazine, and Baltimore Magazine, and he is the co-author of The Bach Passions in Our Time: Contending with the Legacy of Antisemitism, published by the Institute for Islamic, Christian and Jewish Studies.